All BA and BFA degree students are required to participate in an international experience during their undergraduate study.

 - An independent research, volunteer, or service-learning experience.

-These options require a detailed written proposal form due December 1.
-For more information on the proposal: stamps.umich.edu/international/undergraduate.
+These options require a detailed written proposal form, due December 1.
+For more information, attend an international advising session.
+The schedule is published in the weekly Stamps newsletter.
 December 1 is a hard deadline.
 You must have approval before you make plans to travel.

 Do I need a passport?